-A dose-response model is fitted to the cumulative germination data, in which time is the dose and the germination response.
+A dose-response model is fitted to the cumulative germination data, in which time is the dose and germination is the response.
 This model is used to estimate the time required to reach successive germination percentages.
-This is probably the most sensitive part of the analysis, as poor estimations of the germination times will lead to less accurate cardinal temperatures and thermal times.
-There are several dose-response functions that can be fitted to the data (for more information see (Ritz et al 2015).
-We have chosen as a default the log-logistic, because it gave the best fit in previous experiences with several datasets.
-Nonetheless, users should check at this stage how well the log-logistic fits their own data, and compare it to alternative functions.
-The script tests the fit of different functions automatically, and suggests the model that best fits each treatment.
-This information is printed within the R workspace as the ‘FSfit’ table.
-The user needs to read this table and change the fitted function manually, if necessary (see comments within Supplementary Information 2).
-It is important to note that different groupings or treatments can have different functions that fit them best.
-However, it is important that the same model is used across all treatments for a balanced comparison.
-If there are discrepancies among groupings or treatments, we suggest use of the model that fits the majority of cases.
+This is the most sensitive part of the analysis, as poor estimations of the germination times will lead to less accurate cardinal temperatures and thermal times.
+There are several dose-response functions that can be fitted to this type of data: Weibull, logistic or Boltzmann, and log-logistic or Hill (Ritz et al 2015).
+For each combination of grouping and treatment, the script selects the function with the best fit to the data per Akaike’s Information Criterion.
+This is expected to give more accurate estimations of the germination times than applying the same function across treatments.
+Nonetheless, the function fit needs to be checked visually in Figure 2.

-Once the best function is chosen, the model with the best fit is used to plot the cumulative germination of each treatment against time, and the function fit needs to be checked visually in a second figure Figure 2: CGfig (Figure 2).
-Users must decide if they can trust the fit of their curve to the data using both the information in table ‘FSfit’ and the curves produced in Figure 2: ‘CGfig’.
 It is possible that no good fit can be found; for example, if final germination is very low or if the scoring times were inadequate (e.g., if germination is scored every 24 h but all seeds germinate within the first 24 h).
 If this is the case, cardinal temperatures and thermal time cannot be calculated, and we suggest to repeat the experiment with new treatments or a move-along design (C C Baskin and Baskin 2003) to learn more about the species before attempting another trial aimed at the specifics of cardinal temperatures.

 If the models can be fitted, they are used to calculate the time to reach successive deciles of germination (from 10 to 90 %) in each treatment.
-The inverse of the time is then calculated to obtain an estimate of the germination rate of each temperature treatment, and this is then used to create a second new dataset, Table 2: GR (Germination rates).
+The inverse of the time is then calculated to obtain the germination rates of each temperature treatment, and this information is exported as Table S2.

 Step 3a: Fitting a segmented model to the full germination temperature range